-We want you to visit one of Australia's most dynamic regional centres with everything from stunning snowfields in winter and wide open spaces to vineyards and vibrant historic towns right on your doorstep.
+A visit to one of Australia's most dynamic regional centres gives you everything from stunning snowfields in winter and also wide open spaces, vineyards, and historic towns right on your doorstep.

 Mt Buffalo in winter.

 This is Albury, on the Murray River, about 600 km from Sydney, about 300 km from Melbourne, and about 300 km from Canberra.
 Perthites are unfortunately about 4,000 km away.

 Your stay in Albury will be enhanced by visits to the paddlesteamers at Echuca and a ride on one along the Murray River, to Beechworth with its history of gold mining and Ned Kelly, to Rutherglen and its many wineries, to Corowa with its history of the Federation of Australia or the other attractions of the area.

 What are you going to do in Albury?